challamani/kubernetes/readme.md

 We have achieved kubernetes-cluster setup artifact with below pre-requisites

-** One master node (Ubuntu - Desktop OS 64 bite), 2 worker nodes (Ubuntu Server OS - 64 bit)
-** Worker nodes are VM instances in same machine (with externally available instances, here we have to use whatever master-node uses network interface, eth0,eth1 and wifi)
+**One master node (Ubuntu - Desktop OS 64 bite), 2 worker nodes (Ubuntu Server OS - 64 bit)** Worker nodes are VM instances in the same machine (with externally available instances, here we have to use whatever master-node uses network interface, eth0,eth1 and wifi)
-** Worker node should build with minimum 2 GB RAM, 2 cores and 30 GB ROM
+**Worker node should build with minimum 2 GB RAM, 2 cores and 30 GB ROM**

-Note: need to check connectivity among all nodes, ssh or ping service
+Note: Need to check connectivity among all nodes, ssh or ping service

 ### Setup steps